getnikola/nikola/docs/manual.rst

 Finally, the content of the directive is the actual data, in the form of a label and a list of values, one series per line.

+You can also specify a ``:data_file:`` option as described in the documentation for the chart shortcut.

 Doc
 ~~~